The effective strategy for Debt consolidation

 It is quite easy for any modern person to get into debt given that there are numerous things to spend money on while income is always limited.
 Perhaps the biggest trap of debt consolidation is the misconception that you will have the freedom to spend as much money as before.
 Given this, the consolidation of outstanding debt must be accompanied by a major improvement in spending.
 You need to become more responsible towards money and more disciplined as well.
 This will enable you to spend less than before and still enjoy life fully.

-You need to understand that the finance companies which provide debt consolidation are in for profit as well.
+You need to understand that the finance companies which provide debt consolidation are for-profit as well.
 They will charge interest on the new loan and you will have to make monthly loan repayments.
 If you default on the loan, you will get into serious trouble.
 This is yet another important reason why you must have a clear strategy for getting-debt free.
 It must be based on a strict budget and spending rules.

 There are various types of loans and credit lines and each one has a different cost.
 Home loans have the lowest interest rates.
 These rates are the closest to the Official Cash Rate set by the Reserve Bank of New Zealand.
 Credit cards, cash advances and payday loans have the highest interest rates.

 There are flexible home loans which can be topped up plus home equity loans which are also known as second mortgages.
 All of these can be used for borrowing against the equity of your home at a much lower interest rate.
 Such loans can be useful for buying major items or for renovating the property.
 In any case, the ideal strategy is to pay off such loans as quickly as possible.
 This is because a longer term will result in a larger interest payment, even though the regular payments are lower.
 With a longer term, the cost of the loan can be as high as that of an unsecured personal loan which comes at a very high interest but has a very short term.